neurodatascience/QLS612-Overview/setup/linux.md

    - If you do not see a path like this then please try typing `conda init`, closing your terminal, and repeating this step.
-If your issue is still not resolved skip the following step and contact an instructor on the
-     #help-installation channel of the BHS Slack.
+If your issue is still not resolved skip the following step and contact an instructor on the `#help-installation` channel of the Slack workspace.
 1. Type the following to remove the installation script that was downloaded:

    ```bash